-We expect our net losses to continue for at least several years and are unable to predict the extent of future losses or when we will become profitable, if ever.
+We expect our net losses to continue for at least several years and are unable to predict the extent of future losses or when we will become profitable, if ever.\

 We have experienced significant net losses since our inception.
-As of March 31, 2007, we had an accumulated deficit of approximately \$186.0 million.
+As of June 30, 2007, we had an accumulated deficit of approximately \$196.8 million.
 We expect our annual net losses to increase over the next several years as we expand our research and development activities, incur significant preclinical and clinical development costs, and enhance our infrastructure.

 We have not received, and do not expect to receive for at least the next several years, any revenues from the commercialization of our drug candidates.
-All of our revenues for the three months ended March 31, 2007 were from our agreements with Allergan, Sepracor, and SMRI.
+Substantially all of our revenues for the six months ended June 30, 2007 were from our collaborations with Allergan and Sepracor as well as our agreements with SMRI and other parties.
 We anticipate that collaborations with pharmaceutical companies, which provide us with research funding and potential milestone payments and royalties, will continue to be our primary source of revenues for the next several years.
 We cannot be certain that the milestones required to trigger payments under our existing collaborations will be reached or that we will secure additional collaboration agreements.
 To obtain revenues from our drug candidates, we must succeed, either alone or with others, in developing, obtaining regulatory approval for, and manufacturing and marketing drugs with significant market potential.
 We may never succeed in these activities, and may never generate revenues that are significant enough to achieve profitability.

-Our most advanced drug candidates are in clinical trials, which are long, expensive and unpredictable, and there is a high risk of failure.
+Our most advanced drug candidates are in clinical trials, which are long, expensive and unpredictable, and there is a high risk of failure.\